โ

 How Does Drug Abuse Lead to Schizophrenia?

 According to the National Institute on Drug Abuse, as many as 1 in 6 people in the U.S. have a diagnosable substance use disorder at some point in their lives.
 But how does drug abuse lead to schizophrenia?
-And how do you recognize the signs if someone you know is abusing drugs?
+And how do you recognize the signs if someone you know is abusing drugs or alcohol?

 Drug abuse is a complex condition, with a variety of causes and contributing factors.
 However, there is a growing body of evidence that shows certain types of drug abuse are linked to the development of symptoms of schizophrenia, such as hallucinations and delusions.
 The association between specific drugs, such as marijuana, cocaine, amphetamines, and hallucinogens and the development of schizophrenia symptoms is unclear.
 However, experts believe that drug abuse and psychosis may be linked due to: